yegappan/lsp/README.md

 You will also need to install one or more language servers corresponding to the programming languages that you are using.
 Refer to the https://langserver.org/ page for the list of available language servers.

+## Features

+The following language server protocol (LSP) features are supported:

+* Code completion
+* Jump to definition, declaration, implementation, type definition
+* Display warning and error diagnostics
+* Find all symbol references
+* Workspace symbol search
+* Display code outline
+* Rename symbol
+* Display type and documentation on hover
+* Inlay hints
+* Code action
+* Formatting code
+* Folding code
+* Visually select symbol block/region

 ## Configuration

+To use the plugin features with a particular file type(s), you need to first register a LSP server for that file type(s).

 To register a LSP server, add the following lines to your .vimrc file (use only the LSP servers that you need from the below list):
 ```